efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-19-yami-marik-returns.md

     - {Parallel Twister}
     - {Order to Charge}
     - {Michizure}
+- Activate {Murmur of the Forest} targeting Ra, it will be changed to face-down Defense Position and will have 0 ATK/DEF!
-- Summon {Cyber Angel Dakini} to send Ra or Sphere Mode to the Graveyard
+- Summon {Cyber Angel Dakini} and activate her effect to send Ra or Sphere Mode to the Graveyard
 - Activate {Enemy Controller} on your 2nd/3rd turn to tribute your Monster and take control of Ra, then activate its effect to destroy Yami Marik's other Monster and attack him directly for game
 - Activate {Soul Exchange} to tribute Ra for a Level 5/6 Monster - works well with a Hazy Flame Deck
 - You can banish Ra with {Black Dragon Ninja}

 - Use {Massivemorph} on Ra to stall by preventing it attacking you directly then attack Ra with {Amazoness Swords Woman} to deal 6500 LP damage to Yami Marik whilst also fulfilling the last mission below!

 **New event missions have also been added - get up to 125 Gems!**